-When you think of Spain, your mind probably wanders to thoughts of sun and beaches.
-You undoubtedly don’t think of the insurance you’ll need if you’re hiring a car.
-When you hire a car, the rental car company will usually include basic cover as part of the deal.
-But does this include everything you need to be protected?
+When you think of a holiday in Spain, you undoubtedly don’t think of the insurance you’ll need if you’re hiring a car.
+When you do, the rental car company will usually include basic cover as part of the deal.
+But does this include everything you need?

 Not only is understanding the terminology around car insurance confusing, but knowing what to book, how to book it and what documents to take can cause an endless headache.
 This article will run through everything you need to know about hiring a car in Spain, the type of car hire insurance you need and whether you need car hire excess insurance.